saad0x1/saad0x1.github.io/_posts/2024-08-28-How-Can-We-Stop-Cheaters-in-CTFs.md

 I have spent a good amount of time being with CTF Players and communities of these awesome Cybersecurity training platforms such as HackTheBox and TryHackMe.

-I usually see some people pretending to be "hackers" but cheating on CTFs and ruining their learning process.
+I usually see some people pretending to be “hackers” that are cheating on CTFs and ruining their learning process.
 Recently, I have been looking into these people's behavior.
 All they do is copy answers from writeups and make points to show off to others.

 At some point, I got really tired of these people, so I came to a conclusion.
 Why not report these cheaters and also try to bait them to know if they are cheating in actual.